All Episodes

 There will not be an economic war for China on this kind of stuff.

-But just in terms, in terms, Henry, of the prosperity of the American people via their hard work, the amount of money and wealth the average American family has as opposed to a hundred years ago.
+But just in terms, Henry, of the prosperity of the American people via their hard work, the amount of money and wealth the average American family has as opposed to 100 years ago.

 There's no comparison.

-It doesn't anything to do with where they're made.
+It doesn't anything to do with where they're made to illustrate here the point.

-Now I know a lot of people uh in in you know northeastern and upper midwestern states are suffering from uh uh an exact like look, Michigan.
+I know a lot of people in northeastern and upper Midwestern states are suffering from an exact, like look, Michigan.

 Don't earn a lot of money.